Test on Real Devices

 Try for Free

-Difference between Internationalization and Localization testing
+Difference between Internationalization and Localization Testing

 While internationalization testing focuses on making a product usable to a global audience, localization testing makes it usable for an audience located in a specific region.
-One can say that localization testing for multiple regions comprises the entirety of internationalization testing.

 In fact, internationalization and localization testing together form globalization testing, a mainstay of modern application development.